unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Parameter-Settings.md

-# Shader Settings
+# Shader Settings in the inspector window.

-This is a high level overview of all the settings you can use in Unity Toon Shader.
-This document presents the settings in the following categories:
+The followings are all the Unity Toon Shader settings.

   * [Modes](Modes.md)
   * [Shader Settings](Shader.md)